Support Rehabilitation of Caribou Lake Trail

 What is this Project?

-Off Road Recreational Vehicle users (ORRV) users currently avoid an entire 1.36 miles long section of the Board Walk trail by diverting away from the trail and out onto the wetlands.
+Off Road Recreational Vehicle users (ORRV) users currently avoid a long section of the Board Walk trail by diverting away from the trail and out onto the wetlands.
 This has resulted in dramatic increase in severe wetland damage from year to year, including altered hydrology.

 The combination of larger ATVs and a recent rapid increase in recreational users has created a small disaster out there: the peatlands have been pretty destroyed and it is unsafe for riders.
 Snomads is proposing rehabilitation of the upland portion of the trail to improve the experience and access to public lands.
 Subsequent trail segments on wetland portions of the trail will be planned for future rehabilitation in consultation and partnership with DNR, ADF&G, HSWCD, USACE, and others where a more complex solution set is required.
 Snomads is planning an aggressive trails management agenda in the coming years, raising funds with grants and private funding sources to secure trail permits and easements, rehabilitating and upgrading the Caribou Hills South Trail System trails from an USDA Forest Service Tier 1 level, to Tier 3 hardened trails.